-Playgrounds in schools that are surfaced in artificial and synthetic grass allow children and young people to play all year round as well as providing a safety surfacing option.
+Playgrounds in schools that are surfaced in artificial turf allow children and young people to play throughout the year as well as providing a safety surfacing option.
 Astroturf can be installed in primary and secondary school play-areas with a shockpad layer beneath to provide adequate a shock absorbency and suitable critical fall height (CFH) for any playground equipment it may be installed beneath.
 The shockpad layer beneath the artificial lawn is the layer of the system that varies in depth to achieve the relevant CFH.
 The CFH is defined by the highest platform of the playground equipment on the play-area as well as the sub base beneath the synthetic turf surface and the shockpad.
 On areas used by the people and in particular children especially in a school environment it is extremely important that the correct Critical Fall Height is achieved.

 Artificial lawns are usually installed along with timber edgings, timber edgings keep with the natural look of the artificial turf and aim to make the area look as nice, tidy and natural as possible.
-We have been working as synthetic turf specialists for a number of years so don't hesitate to ask if you have any questions about our products and services.
+We have been working as synthetic turf specialists for a number of years so don't hesitate to ask if you've got any questions about our products and services.

 To find out more information regarding astroturf installation for schools please do not hesitate to contact us and we will be happy to help you out with some free, friendly and professional advice.